MDF-cloud/Webpage/README.md

-This is just a sample Webpage, that i did on my own with reference from websites YT videos..
+This is just a sample Webpage, that i did on my own with reference from websites and YT videos..